-At Plymouth City Council, his work includes creating, project-managing and advising on planning, conservation and urban design analysis and guidance, policy and proposals at many scales - from city-wide and neighbourhood strategies, area action plans and masterplans, to site development briefs and detailed public realm schemes.
-Matthew acts as urban design input on the evolution of major projects through the development management process.
-He became an accredited Building for Life assessor and a CABE Enabler / panel member.
+At Plymouth City Council, Matthew's work includes creating, project-managing and advising on planning, conservation and urban design analysis guidance, policy and proposals at many scales - from city-wide and neighbourhood strategies, area action plans and masterplans, to site development briefs and detailed public realm schemes.
+He has authored, led and contributed to many of Plymouth's award-winning planning documents.
+Matthew acts as urban design input in planning negotiations on major projects through the development management process.
+He set up and runs an urban design surgery and contributes to the Council's strategic development panel.

 Matthew is also a sound and film artist whose interest in relationships between place, space and sound provided the impetus for founding Café Concrete - a non-profit experimental sound and film collective, event and record label, which he runs in his spare time.